What They Do: Bus drivers transport people between various places.

 Driving through heavy traffic or bad weather and dealing with unruly passengers can be stressful for bus drivers.

-Bus drivers have a higher rate of injuries and illnesses than the national average.
+Transit and intercity bus drivers have one of the highest rates of injuries and illnesses of all occupations.
 Most injuries to bus drivers are due to vehicle accidents.

 School bus drivers work only when school is in session.
 Some make multiple runs if schools in their district open and close at different times.
 Others make only two runs, one in the morning and one in the afternoon, so their work hours are limited.